 Whether your product is going into a first-time build, or you are relocating a legacy product to free up internal resources, PEKO can help.
 We provide build-to-print turnkey manufacturing services for our customers that are looking for help building their product.
 PEKO works with your team directly, compiling your existing prints, BOMs and tribal knowledge.
 Our Program Managers take the time to understand your:

 Once we have all product and manufacturing knowledge identified, we develop a manufacturing process that achieves the Quality, Lead Time and Performance that our customers desire.

 Our Build-To-Print Turnkey Contract Manufacturing Solution has helped our customers on hundreds of projects.
 Some OEMs are simply looking to free up internal resources, so that they can focus on their own core competencies.
 Other’s simply don’t have any manufacturing resources at their disposal.
-PEKO OEM’s realize the Advantages of Outsourcing entire products and their assemblies so that they can enjoy a dramatic reduction in supply chain activities and focus on the most important aspects of their business.
+PEKO OEM’s realize the Advantages of Outsourcing entire products and their assemblies so that they can enjoy a dramatic reduction in supply chain management and focus on the most important aspects of their business.
 Whatever the reason may be, PEKO will create a successful manufacturing plan to build your machinery, equipment and instrumentation in our state-of-the-art facilities.